matthiasn/talk-transcripts/Halloway_Stuart/RunningWithScissors.md

 ```
 slide title: REPL is Not About Text Entry

-[ image of computer display showing a window with a text editor split
+[ animation of a computer display showing a window with a text editor
-into a top and bottom half.
-The top half is file containing a Clojure
+split into a top and bottom half.
+The top half is file containing a
-program.
-The bottom half is a Clojure REPL session. ]
+Clojure program.
+The bottom half is a Clojure REPL session.
+The
+animation shows forms in the top half being highlighted, and
+presumably someone is pressing some key sequence to cause that form to
+be sent to the REPL and evaluated, and then the output of evaluating
+that form in the REPL is printed in the bottom half. ]

 ```

 The REPL is not about text entry.
 And I see this one quite commonly.
 I think this is the very earliest thing that people get over.
 But when you are working at a REPL, of course you _can_ type at a REPL.
 There is nothing that says there is a law that you cannot.

 But that is not how Lisp programmers have ever worked.
 You work in your favorite tool.
-You can work in Cursive in IntelliJ, or Emacs, or Vim, or Spacemacs, or VScode.
+You can work in Cursive, in IntelliJ, or in Emacs, or Vim, or Spacemacs, or VScode.
 Whatever you want.
 And you have all of the affordances of a modern editor there.

 And then when you want to evaluate forms, you send them to the REPL.